RYGcode/rygcode.github.io/_projects/1_project.md

     </div>
 </div>

 Day by day i learn linux little by little.
 At first it was really confusing, especially using terminal because im not used to type command for everything.
-Sometimes i dont even know what im doing and just try random command.

-Slowly i start to understand basic things.
+Sometimes i dont even know what im doing and just try random command.Slowly i start to understand basic things.
 Like moving between folder, create file, or just checking what inside a directory.
 It still take time and sometimes i forgot the command, but its getting better.

 There are many time where i got error and dont understand why.
 Some command not working like i expect, or i type something wrong.
-But from that i try to search and read a bit, even if not fully understand.

-What i like from linux is it give more control.
+But from that i try to search and read a bit, even if not fully understand.What i like from linux is it give more control.
 I feel like i actually doing something, not just clicking around.
 Its still not easy for me, but i think im improving step by step.

 What i’ve learned so far